Isabel Marshal: Death and burial

 Isabel died of liver failure, contracted while in childbirth, on 17 January 1240, at Berkhamsted Castle.
 She was 39 years old.

 When Isabel was dying she asked to be buried next to her first husband at Tewkesbury Abbey, but Richard had her interred at Beaulieu Abbey, with her infant son, instead.
-As a pious gesture, however, he sent her heart, in a silver-gilt casket, to Tewkesbury.
+As a pious gesture, however, he sent her heart to Tewkesbury.